nim-works/nimskull/doc/manual.rst

     improve speed.

 `tailcall`:idx:
-    All calls to the routine are enforced to be tail calls (refer to `tail call <#tail-call>`_ ).
-Calling a `tailcall` routine takes over the current stack frame and thus requires constant memory, which places some restriction on their callers.
-Available for all targets.
+    When a call to the routine appears in another `tailcall` routine, the call must be a `tail call <#tail-call>`_ (with some additional restrictions) and is guaranteed to not allocate a new stack frame.
+Otherwise it behaves like a `nimcall` routine.

 Most calling conventions exist only for the Windows 32-bit platform.